 The abundant omega-3 fatty acids in flaxseed oil have been shown to contribute to healthy hair growth (in fact, low levels of these acids may cause dry and lackluster locks).
 Hair problems exacerbated by psoriasis or eczema of the scalp may respond to the skin-revitalizing and anti-inflammatory actions of flaxseed oil as well.
 Similarly, the oil's EFAs work to nourish dry or brittle nails, stopping them from cracking or splitting.

-Minimise nerve damage that causes numbness and tingling as well as other disorders:
+Minimising nerve damage that causes numbness and tingling as well as other disorders

 The EFAs in flaxseed oil assist in the transmission of nerve impulses, making the oil potentially valuable in treating conditions of numbness and tingling.
 The oil's nerve-nourishing actions may also help in the treatment of Parkinson's disease, a degenerative disorder of the nervous system, and protect against the nerve damage associated with diabetes and multiple sclerosis.

-Reduce cancer risk and guard against the effects of ageing:
+Reducing cancer risk and guard against the effects of ageing

 The lignans in flaxseed appear to play a role in protecting against breast, colon, prostate, and perhaps skin cancer.
 Although further studies are needed, research undertaken at the University of Toronto indicates that women with breast cancer, regardless of the degree of cancer invasiveness, may benefit from treatment with flaxseed.
 Interestingly, the lignans may protect against various effects of ageing as well.

-Treat menopausal symptoms, menstrual cramps, female infertility and endometriosis:
+Treating menopausal symptoms, menstrual cramps, female infertility and endometriosis

 The EFAs in flaxseed oil may help to prevent swelling and inflammation of the prostate, the small gland located below the bladder in males that tends to enlarge with age.
 Symptoms of such enlargement, such as urgency to urinate, may lessen as a result.
 The EFAs also play a role in keeping sperm healthy, which may be of value in treating male infertility, and they can improve blood flow to the penis, a boon for those suffering from impotence.